scritcash/scrit-whitepaper/scrit-whitepaper.md

 information for looking up signature public keys as well as information to enforce ownership and uniqueness.
 Values for key lookup are amount, currency, and expiry, as well as signature algorithm.
-They refer to an entry in the *key list* (see below).
+They refer to an entry in the *key list* (see [Key list](#key-list) below).
 Furthermore, the ownership is encoded by a hash of an *access control script* (ACS) with which the mint verifies the user's authority to execute a transaction.
 The message also contains a random value for uniqueness.
 The list of signatures consists of at most one signature per mint in the network.
 Signatures contain the mint ID in addition to the cryptographic values of the signature itself.

 Given the fields contained in the DBC (amount, currency, expiry, signature algorithm, and mint ID) the signing public key can be looked